daviebadger/books/restructuredtext/restructuredtext.rst

 List-table Directive
 """"""""""""""""""""

-Add a list-like table using a bulleted list where each sublist must have same the number of items:
+Add a list-like table using a bulleted list where each sublist must contain the same number of list items:

 #. without a table header: